UT-Application-Development-Association/course-wiki/_includes/posts/UTSG/CSC108/en.md

 ## Course difficulty
 Classmates who have a solid foundation in CS are easier to join.
 The content before TT1 is relatively simple, students can use TT1 and the first two
-Assignment to pull boost mark.
+Assignment to boost mark.
 From TT2 onwards, the overall difficulty of the course content will gradually increase.
 If you want to get decent mark on TT2 and Final, you need to carefully complete the homework and exercises assigned by the prof every week.
-Students who don’t have a foundation don’t need to be too nervous, as long as they learn steadily, the most
-You can get a good score later!
+Students who don’t have a foundation don’t need to be too nervous, as long as you learn steadily, you will get a good mark

 - Content difficulty: 2/5